ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 As MOSIP deals with biometrics it is imperative that all devices that connect to MOSIP are identifiable.
 MOSIP believes in cryptographic Identity as its basis for trust.

-**Physical ID:** An identification mark that shows MOSIP compliance and a readable unique device serial number (12 digit), make and model.
+**Physical Id:** An identification mark that shows MOSIP compliance and a readable unique device serial number (12 digit), make and model.
 The same information has to be available over a 2D QR Code or Barcode.

-**Digital ID:** A digital device id in MOSIP would be a signed JSON as follows:
+**Digital Id:** A digital device Id in MOSIP would be a signed JSON as follows:
 ```
 {
     “serialNo”: “<serial_no>”,